DanWestwood1/Repository2/README.md

 Unicode was invented later than ASCII as a way of storing different alphabets other than the english alphabet on computers.
 Unicode version UTF - 8 uses 8 bits, UTF - 16 uses 16 bits and UTF - 32 uses 32 bits

 #### Error checking and correction
+During transmission of signals, digital information can suffer from noise (thunderstorms, blocked line of sight etc) which results in data corruption and an unreliable resulting message on the other end.
+Therefore we use error prevention methods to recognise when this has happened.

+##### Parity bit
+This is the simplest form of checking, and involves using signed bits.
+During a handshake, the parity is decided as even or odd, which means that numbers coming through should always be even or odd.
+If the number which comes through is not even when it should be, it must not be right.
+If the parity is even, the msb is converted to 0 or 1, so that the resulting number is always even.
+The same goes for odd parity.

+Unfortunately, if the number in question undergoes two changes during transmission which cause it to stay even (a 0 turns to a 1 and a 1 turns to a 0), the number is unreliable, but is recognised by the receiving computer as correct.
+This method of checking is not very reliable.

+##### Majority voting

 ### 3.5.6 Representing images, sound and other data